SOLIS MARINE GROUP LLP

 10.1 The Client agrees not to bring any claim (including negligence) against any of (i) Solis’ employees or agents or the employees or agents of any subcontractors engaged by Solis in connection with the Services; or (ii) the directors of Solis or directors / partners of any subcontractors engaged by Solis in connection with the Services, personally in connection with the Services.

-10.2 The Client also agrees that Solis’ maximum liability for any loss or damages arising in relation to the Services and/or the Contract, as a result of breach of contract or breach of tort (including negligence) or otherwise, is limited to the liability cap set out in the Engagement Letter, except to the extent to which Solis is finally determined to have engaged in wilful misconduct or fraudulent behaviour.
-Where there is no Engagement Letter and/or where no amount is stated, the Client agrees that the liability cap is an amount equal to five (5) times the fees payable by the Client for the portion of Solis’ services or work giving rise to the liability, capped at the sum of GBP 500,000.00.
+10.3 The Client also agrees that Solis’ maximum liability for any loss or damages arising in relation to the Services and/or the Contract, as a result of breach of contract or breach of tort (including negligence) or otherwise, is limited to the liability cap set out in the Engagement Letter, except to the extent to which Solis is finally determined to have engaged in wilful misconduct or fraudulent behaviour.
+Where there is no Engagement Letter and/or where no amount is stated, the Client agrees that the liability cap is an amount equal to ten (10) times the fees payable by the Client for the portion of Solis’ services or work giving rise to the liability, capped at the sum of GBP 1,000,000.00 (GBP One Million).

-10.6 Where Solis agrees in writing to accept liability to more than one (1) party, the limit on Solis’ liability in Clause 10.2 will be shared between them, and it is up to those parties how they share it.
+10.7 Where Solis agrees in writing to accept liability to more than one (1) party, the limit on Solis’ liability in Clause 10.3 will be shared between them, and it is up to those parties how they share it.
+Payment by Solis to one party either in full and final settlement or up to the limit of liability applicable under clause 10.3 above will discharge Solis from any and all liabilities to both parties.

-10.7 Solis accepts no liability to anyone, other than the Client, in connection with the Services, unless otherwise agreed by Solis in writing.
-The Client agrees to reimburse Solis, its employees and subcontractors for any liability (including legal costs) that Solis may incur in connection with any claim by anyone else in relation to the Services.
+10.8 Solis accepts no liability to anyone, other than the Client, in connection with the Services, unless otherwise agreed by Solis in writing.
+The Client shall hold Solis, its employees and subcontractors harmless from any liability (including legal costs to be anticipated at Solis’ request) that Solis may incur in connection with any claim by anyone else in relation to the Services.
 The Client’s obligation to reimburse will not apply to the extent such claim or action is finally determined to have resulted from fraud or wilful misconduct by Solis, its employees or subcontractors.

 11.1 The Client agrees that any claim (including legal proceedings) for breach of contract or breach of tort (including negligence) or otherwise arising out of or in connection with the Services and/or the Contract shall be brought against Solis within one (1) year from the submission date of the Report to the Client.
 If the claim is not brought within this period, it shall be deemed to have been waived and abandoned absolutely.